nathan-osman/REST-Easy/README.md

 Just fork this repository, make your changes, and submit a pull request.
 Here are some of the areas we would like some help in:

- - **JavaScript programmers:** the add-on is written almost exclusively in JavaScript.
+ - **JavaScript programmers:** the following features are still in the planning stages:
-   We currently use XMLHttpRequest for sending the requests but this has three of drawbacks:

-    - certain request headers cannot be set
-    - redirects are automatically followed
-    - HTTP basic authentication is handled by the browser (although the add-on can supply the required data)

- - **Localization:** the add-on currently provides only an English translation.
+     - loading and saving requests
+     - preview of more file types
+     - ability to specify a file to upload with a POST or PUT request

+ - **Theme designers:** our current theme is written in LESS and compiled on-the-fly to CSS in the browser.
+   Although the current theme is usable, we welcome improvements.

+ - **Localization:** the add-on has already been translated into a few languages, but we're always excited to add support for more languages.
    All translations for other languages are welcome.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/nathan-osman/rest-easy/trend.png)](https://bitdeli.com/free "Bitdeli Badge")